eastskykang/eastskykang/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I am a doctoral student at ETH Zurich and a research assistant at [Computational Robotics Lab](http://crl.ethz.ch/).
-My research aims to generate more animal-like motion of legged robots.
+Hi, I am a doctoral student in computer science at ETH Zurich and a research assistant at the [Computational Robotics Lab](http://crl.ethz.ch/).

-My research interests are broad ranging to
-1. optimization- or machine-learning-based control strategy for legged robot locomotion
-2. computational model of character animation
-3. design optimization for robotics applications
+The main goal of my research is to develop legged robots that move like real animals, by combining principles from optimal control, reinforcement learning, and data-driven character animation techniques.

-Please visit my website for my more detailed CV: [donghok.me](http://www.donghok.me/)
+Visit my website for my more detailed CV: [donghokang.net](http://www.donghokang.net/)

 Other than my professional bio, I am from Seoul, South Korea :kr: and now live in Zurich, Switzerland :switzerland:.